Become an ISCA Director - 2023

 Our Board of Directors oversees the operation of all ISCA activities through our Committees, which are each chaired by a Director.
 Committees currently in operation are:

 All Directors elected to the board are expected to chair a committee and to contribute meaningfully to the work of the organisation through the committees.

 Who is the Nominations Committee?

-The Nominations Committee consists of five members, all current Directors of ISCA.
-The 2022 Nominations Committee is comprised of the following members:
+The Nominations Committee consists of two members, all current Directors of ISCA.
+The 2023 Nominations Committee is comprised of the following members:

 - Jacob Spanke

 To apply for a Director position, the following will be required: